Troyle moved in to receive the attack.

 “He’s a strong boy, Adalina.
 If he doesn’t need the school, think of how many lives he can save just by being in the mercenary camp.
 You’ve seen the results from many of the jobs, you should understand that his healing abilities could mean the difference between life and death.”
 Troyle spoke solemnly, having realized that his son was more than capable.

 With the two powerful looking familiars by his son, he saw no problem with the boy’s request.
-A year would allow him to teach the boy everything he knows, and it would give Adalina and Anise plenty of time to come to terms with their parting.
+A year would allow him to teach the boy everything he knew, and it would give Adalina and Anise plenty of time to come to terms with their parting.
 He loved his son, but he knew that all boys grow up to leave home.
 He just didn’t realize it would be so soon.

 Adalina knelt down and tightly embraced her son again, not wanting to let him go.